skunert/whatIsOntheSkale/README.md

-My IP: 10.34.66.244

-* Using the Home Smart Home app to pair devices.
+# Using the Home Smart Home app to pair devices. #

 Pairing the Develco devices is done by accessing the Develco Gateway.